MS in Electrical and Computer Engineering, Power Engineering Concentration

 Career Possibilities

-Earning a master's in electrical engineering degree with a concentration in power engineering can boost your job prospects, creating new career opportunities and the potential for higher earnings.
+Earning a master's in electrical & computer engineering degree with a concentration in power engineering can boost your job prospects, creating new career opportunities and the potential for higher earnings.
 Today, all electrical engineers are in demand throughout many areas of the economy, including:

 • Commissioning and operations engineering